theuerc/Website/src/routes/guides/gitpodify/index.md

   export const prerender = true;
 </script>

-I recently stumbled upon a new project on GitHub that peaked my interest.
+I recently stumbled upon a new project on GitHub that piqued my interest.
 It proposed a new type of database that I was dying to try out.
 So I cloned their repository, and looked at their README for a way to build their code.

 After activating a Python 3.7 virtual env and running `pip install -v -e .` as suggested, I was soon faced with a rather cryptic build output.
 Investigating a bit revealed that some build command was failing due to a missing package: `zlib1g-dev`.
 I figured out the right incantation to install it on my machine, then tried again.
 Next it was `libreadline6-dev` that was missing.
 After a few similar iterations, I guessed that the project probably needed all [PostgreSQL build dependencies](https://www.manniwood.com/postgresql_93_compile_install_howto/index.html), so I went ahead and installed all that.
 Yet somehow the project still wouldn't build, showing yet another error, but by then I was out of free time and had to call it a day.
 Sadly, I hadn't been able to run this project even once.